Z3NTL3/ProxyBeast/README.md

 <br>

 > [!WARNING]
-> Currently we do only support a packaged installer for Windows.
-For Linux and MacOS
+> Currently we do only support a packaged installer for Windows.<br>
-> you may adhere to install an executable, which we already have compiled for you.
+> Installers for MacOS and debain based linux distributions are on the horizon!

 <br>
 <hr>